tensorflow/docs/site/en/tutorials/model_optimization/post_training_quantization.md

-[TensorFlow Lite](https://www.tensorflow.org/mobile/tflite/) now supports converting weights to 8 bit precision as part of model conversion from tensorflow graphdefs to TFLite's flat buffer format.
+[TensorFlow Lite](https://www.tensorflow.org/mobile/tflite/) now supports converting weights to 8 bit precision as part of model conversion from tensorflow graphdefs to TensorFlow Lite's flat buffer format.
 Weight quantization achieves a 4x reduction in the model size.
-In addition, TFLite supports on the fly quantization and dequantization of activations to allow for:
+In addition, TensorFlow Lite supports on the fly quantization and dequantization of activations to allow for:

 1. Using quantized kernels for faster implementation when available.